simonbogh/Deep-Reinforcement-Learning-Course-Udacity/Project 1 - Navigation with DQN Agent/README.md

 **Windows**

     conda create --name drlnd python=3.6
     activate drlnd

 The unity environment needed for this assignment can be found in the folder **/unity-ml-agents/**.
+Here you will find environments for Mac, Linux, and Windows.

 ### Running the code